| Mothers Bracelets|

 Gemstone Mothers Bracelets

 All photos and designs Copyright Beadgifts LLC.
 Please do not copy my designs.

 Did you order the wrong size?
 No problem, if you need a size adjustment, please visit our RESIZING page.

-If you want to work with me on custom designs, visit the Custom Design page Visit my new Blog!
+If you want to work with me on custom designs, visit the Custom Design page

 We generally think of a rosary as a necklace that's used in prayer by followers in the Roman Catholic Church.
 The traditional rosary necklace is comprised of fifty beads, organized in groups of ten (described as a decade), with a larger bead before each grouping.
 The ten smaller beads are Hail Mary beads, and the larger bead is an Our Father bead.
 The number of beads is meant to correspond with the number of psalms.